alinex/node-database/README.md

 Use the [Driver API](https://github.com/brianc/node-postgres) if you want to work directly on the retrieved connections.

-You can also use $1... placeholder syntax from the driver.
+You can use the native $1... placeholder syntax or the common supported '?' syntax from the driver.

 Placeholder Syntax
 -------------------------------------------------
-You may write your query like done normal as string but instead inserting the values and esacaping them you may use `?` or '$1...' (depending on your database) as a placeholder and give your values in an array.
-They will be automatically replaced with their correct escaped value.
+You may write your query like done normal as string but instead inserting the values and esacaping them you may use `?` as a placeholder and give your values in an array.
+They will be automatically be replaced with their correct escaped value.

 Therefore you give the dataset as the second argument: